Logical Agents

 Knowledge bases containing only definite clauses are interesting for three reasons:

-- Every definite clause can be written as an implication whose premise is a conjunction of positive literals and whose conclusion is a single positive literal.
-For example, the definite clause \((\neg L_{1, 1} \lor \neg Breeze \lor B_{1, 1})\) can be written as the implication \((L_{1, 1} \land Breeze) \implies B_{1, 1}\).
+can be written as the implication .
 In Horn form, the premise is called the body and the conclusion is called the head.
-A sentence consisting of a single positive literal is called a fact.
+A sentence consisting of a single positive literal is called a fact. - Inference with Horn clauses can be done throught the forward-chaining and backward-chaining.

 - Deciding entailment with Horn clauses can be done in time that is linear in the size of the knowledge base.